Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Founded in late 2017, I run the business by myself and manufacture everything in my garage workshop in West Michigan.
 We have been steadily growing and are currently doing roughly $2000 a month in sales through our website and our Etsy shop.

-Steve Smith (from Greensboro, North Carolina, USA) started 2Puggles almost 8 years ago.
+Steve Smith (from Greensboro, North Carolina, USA) started 2Puggles about 8 years ago.

 My name is Steve Smith.
 I am a high school marketing teacher.
 I started 2Puggles in December 2014 as a 3-year experiment that I could share with my students to see how big one person could build a part-time craft-based business.